adamelliot/queue-management/mender/image-tools/README.md

 3. The service certificate the devices need to register with (use `server.crt` in this folder and store it in the `input` folder, which will be mounted in the docker image)
 4. The total store needs to be more than double the size of the source image

+### WARNING:
-**WARNING:** With the input image you need to have it in the same folder as the convert tool, or a subfolder as it's volumed into the conversion tool via Docker and paths get mangled around.
+With the input image you need to have it in the same folder as the convert tool, or a subfolder as it's volumed into the conversion tool via Docker and paths get mangled around.
 I suggest using the `input` folder, as that's the paradigm the tool has been using.

 ```
 ./docker-mender-convert from-raw-disk-image \
-    --raw-disk-image "input/raspbian-lite-shrunk.img" \
+    --raw-disk-image "input/2018-11-13-raspbian-stretch-lite.img" \
     --artifact-name "smartboard-base" \
     --device-type "raspberrypi3" \
     --mender-client "/mender" \
     --bootloader-toolchain "arm-linux-gnueabihf" \
     --server-url "https://menderdev.pathfinder.gov.bc.ca" \
-    --storage-total-size-mb "4000" \
+    --storage-total-size-mb "5000" \
     --data-part-size-mb "1000"
 ```